tenebrius1/tp/docs/DeveloperGuide.md

 - **Alternative 1 (current choice)**: User can `delete` only one tutor/student at a time.
     - Pros: Reduces the lack of potential errors due to the decreased complexity of the code.
 It is also easier to implement since there are lesser use cases to consider.
-    - Cons: It is less intuitive for the user as they are now limited by having to `delete` each tutor/student one by one.
+    - Cons: It is more troublesome for the user if they want to delete a range of tutors/students as they are now limited by having to `delete` each tutor/student one by one.

-<div markdown="span" class="alert alert-info"> :information_source: **Note:** In our current implementation, Users can delete all tutors/students from their respective lists using the `clear` command.
+<div markdown="span" class="alert alert-info"> :information_source: **Note:** In our current implementation, users can delete all tutors/students from their respective lists using the `clear` command.
 This is to make the app more intuitive for users with clear goals on the command they want to execute while reducing any unnecessary complexity in our `delete` command.
 </div>

 - **Alternative 2**: User can `delete` multiple tutors/students using the command at the same time.